Frequently Asked Questions

 Students must be in at least the second year of their degree in order to go on exchange.
 This means that the earliest period you can go on exchange is the 1st semester of your 2nd year.

 The exchange program is an undergraduate program, however, you may be eligible to study on exchange as a post-graduate student.
-Please contact UC Study Abroad for more information.
+Please contact UC Global Learning for more information.

 The universities listed on the UC website as Student Exchange partners have a reciprocal agreement with UC, to ensure that tuition fees are waived at your host uni.
 Universities not affiliated with the UC exchange program will not be interested in taking UC students under the tuition waiver as it comes as a cost to them.

 You may well be able to participate in a Study Abroad semester.
 A Study Abroad semester will involve you paying fees directly to the host university and taking a leave of absence from your studies at UC.
-Contact UC Study Abroad for more details.
+Contact UC Global Learning for more details.

 Many exchange universities provide dormitory accommodation on campus, however, where there is a high demand for this accommodation; you can expect to live in share housing with other students.